Electroconvulsive therapy: History

 A Bergonic chair, a device "for giving general electric treatment for psychological effect, in psycho-neurotic cases", according to original photo description.
 World War I era.

-As early as the 16th century, agents to induce seizures were used to treat psychiatric conditions.
+As early as the 16th century, agents to induce seizures were used to attempt to treat psychiatric conditions.
 In 1785, the therapeutic use of seizure induction (by administering camphor orally) was documented in the London Medical and Surgical Journal.
 As to its earliest antecedents one doctor claims 1744 as the dawn of electricity's therapeutic use, as documented in the first issue of Electricity and Medicine.
-Treatment and cure of hysterical blindness was documented eleven years later.
-Benjamin Franklin wrote that an electrostatic machine cured "a woman of hysterical fits."
+Treatment and cure of hysterical blindness was claimed eleven years later.
+Benjamin Franklin claimed that an electrostatic machine cured "a woman of hysterical fits."
 By 1801, James Lind as well as Giovanni Aldini had used galvanism to treat patients with various mental disorders.
 G.B.C.
-Duchenne, the mid-19th century "Father of Electrotherapy", said its use was integral to a neurological practice.
+Duchenne, the mid-19th century "Father of Electrotherapy", claimed its use was integral to a neurological practice.

 In the second half of the 19th century, such efforts were frequent enough in British asylums as to make it notable.

 Convulsive therapy was introduced in 1934 by Hungarian neuropsychiatrist Ladislas J. Meduna who, believing mistakenly that schizophrenia and epilepsy were antagonistic disorders, induced seizures first with camphor and then metrazol (cardiazol).
 Meduna is thought to be the father of convulsive therapy.

 In 1937, the first international meeting on schizophrenia and convulsive therapy was held in Switzerland by the Swiss psychiatrist Max Müller.
 The proceedings were published in the American Journal of Psychiatry and, within three years, cardiazol convulsive therapy was being used worldwide.

 The ECT procedure was first conducted in 1938 by Italian neuro-psychiatrist Ugo Cerletti and rapidly replaced less safe and effective forms of biological treatments in use at the time.
 Cerletti, who had been using electric shocks to produce seizures in animal experiments, and his assistant Lucio Bini at Sapienza University of Rome developed the idea of using electricity as a substitute for metrazol in convulsive therapy and, in 1938, experimented for the first time on a person affected by delusions.

-It was believed early on that inducing convulsions aided in helping those with severe schizophrenia but later found to be most useful with affective disorders such as depression.
+It was believed early on that inducing convulsions aided in helping those with severe schizophrenia but later believed to be most useful with affective disorders such as depression.
 Cerletti had noted a shock to the head produced convulsions in dogs.
 The idea of a procedure on humans came to Cerletti when he saw how pigs were given an electric shock before being butchered to put them in an anesthetized state.
 Cerletti and Bini practiced until they felt they had the right parameters needed to have a successful human trial.
-Once they started trials on patients, they found that after 10–20 treatments the results were significant.
+Once they started trials on patients, they seemed to find that after 10–20 treatments the results were significant.
 Patients had much improved.